 Celebrated since 2007, what started as Open Access Day but quickly became International Open Access (OA) Week draws attention to digital scholarship and data that are freely available to read, reuse, and share with anyone in the world without permission from or payment to the copyright holder.
 The OA movement emerged about 20 years ago in response to the advent of the internet, which enabled anyone with internet connectivity access to digital content, and to the unsustainable rise in scholarly journal costs.
-To date, researchers have published over 540,000 scholarly publications in open access journals.
-Clearly, open access is not a trend.
+To date, approximately 28% of all journal articles are freely available online (Piwowar et al. (2018).
+The state of OA: a large-scale analysis of the prevalence and impact of Open Access articles.)
+Clearly, open access to research is steadily growing.

 The Mississippi State University Libraries joins libraries and other organizations throughout the world in educating their communities about the benefits of publishing open access, using open textbooks in instruction, and sharing data.
 During OA Week, information tables will be set up in each MSU library where you can stop by and find out more about how open access to research affects you—both personally and professionally.
-Library faculty will also be presenting a talk, co-sponsored by the Center for Teaching and Learning, on open access publishing and MSU's institutional repository.
+The following events will be held at MSU during OA Week to highlight the important work our community and others are engaged in to make research and data open and available to all.

 Mitchell Memorial Library, Old Main Library, College of Veterinary Medicine Library, Bob and Kathy Luke Architecture Library, Phil Hardin Foundation Libraries (Meridian), and Gertrude C. Ford Foundation Library (Jackson)